South Dakota state lawmaker, 74, dies of coronavirus

 A state lawmaker on Friday became the third person to die from the novel coronavirus in South Dakota, which is among a handful of states that have not issued stay-at-home orders.

-Rep. Bob Glanzer, 74, R-Huron, died a little more than two weeks after he tested positive for the virus, also known as COVID-19.
+Rep. Bob Glanzer, 74, R-Huron, tested positive for the virus, also known as COVID-19, on March 22.
 He had been in critical condition at a hospital in Sioux Falls, KELO-TV reported.

 “Tonight at 7:57 p.m. our dad, grandpa, uncle, husband and friend went to heaven,” Glanzer’s son, Tom Glanzer, wrote on Facebook.
 “No words can describe the sorrow, but no words can describe the joy of knowing he is with God for eternity.”